 Since no original drawings existed for the plane, Mr. DuFour worked off of finished dimensions from the National Air and Space Museum which had measured its specifications from the actual 1903 Flyer displayed in its collection.
 This book describes how Mr. DuFour and his team matched the materials and methods as closely as possible, substituting only when absolutely necessary.
 For example, spruce used in the original plane is no longer easily available, so oak and bassword took its place.
 Many original items like flax cord and bicycle hubs from 1903 materialized from area basements and garages, seemingly saved just for this project.

 To learn more about the exacting science behind creating the 1903 Wright Flyer replica, stop by the Paul Laurence Dunbar Library Circulation Desk.
 The $7.50 book makes a great gift for anyone interested in aviation, replica-building, and realizing long-held dreams.
-A print copy can be ordered through the Libraries' Online Store, or the book can be viewed online in CORE Scholar.
+A print copy can be ordered by contacting Special Collections & Archives, or the book can be viewed online in CORE Scholar.

 For additional information about the book, please contact Special Collections & Archives.